-Bayside Engineering completed, for the Massachusetts Department of Transportation, the design and construction administration for a Welcome Center and Rest Area Facility located on I-95 Southbound in Salisbury, MA.
+Bayside Engineering completed the design and construction administration for a Welcome Center and Rest Area Facility located on I-95 Southbound in Salisbury, MA, for the Massachusetts Department of Transportation.

 This rest area reconstruction and upgrade project included the following: